Afcam/arthur-campos-capstone/cards.md

-# Deck of Git Clash:

-## Annoy card - Disable an amount of commits in the target's branch.

-## Attack card - End your turn(s) without drawing and force the next player to take two turns in a row.

-## Branch Protection card - Prevent bugs from affecting your branch until your next turn.

-## Commit card - These can be collected as two or three of a kind and used to remove bugs from your branch. (e.g., merge commit, rebase commit, cherry-pick commit)

-## Defuse card - If a bug card is played, you can play this card instead to remove the bug from your branch.

-## Bug card - Unless you have a Defuse card or Branch Protection card, a bug infiltrates your branch and puts you at risk.

-## Fetch card - Take a card from another player's hand to add to your own.

-## Nope card - Stops any action except for a Bug card, Defuse card, or Branch Protection card.

-## Pull Request card - Force any other player to give you 1 card from their hand.
-They choose which card to give you.

-## See the Future card - Peek at the top 3 cards from the Draw Pile and put them back in the same order.

-## Squash and Merge card - Combine two Commit cards of the same kind to remove all bugs from your branch.

-## Skip card - Immediately end your turn without drawing a card.

-## Reverse card - Player ends turn without drawing a card and reverses turn order.

-## Stash card - Hide a card from your hand temporarily and retrieve it later.

-## Revert card - Reverse the effects of the last card played by another player.

-## Force Push card - Swap hands with another player.

-## Code Review card - Look at the top card of the Draw Pile and decide whether to keep it or place it back.

-Categories card - TBD (please provide a description for this card)

-Deck of Git Battle cards, including:
-Log card - Draw cards equal to the number of commits in your branch.
-Rebase card - Reorder the cards in your hand in any sequence.
-Force Push card - Swap hands with another player.
-Pull Request card - Force any other player to give you 1 card from their hand.
-They choose which card to give you.
-Aproval card - Play after a Pull Request card to prevent the exchange.
-Changes Requested card - Play after a Pull Request card to return the exchanged card to the original player.
-Bug card - Draw cards equal to the number of bugs in your branch.
-Fetch card - Take a card from the Draw Pile and add it to your hand.
-Squash card - Combine two Commit cards of the same kind to remove bugs from your branch.
-Amend card - Exchange one card from your hand with a card from the Draw Pile.
-Stash card - Hide a card from your hand temporarily and retrieve it later.
-Revert card - Reverse the effects of the last card played by another player.
-Force Merge card - Take one card from another player's hand and add it to your own.
-Code Review card - Look at the top card of the Draw Pile and decide whether to keep it or place it back.
-Categories card - TBD (please provide a description for this card)
+## Git Clash Card List

+### Git Merge

+- Steal a random card from another player's hand.
+- "Merging your cards with mine.
+No conflicts here!"

+### Git Push

+- Force another player to discard a card of their choice.
+- "Pushing your card right off the table.
+Say goodbye!"

+### Git Rebase

+- Swap one of your cards with a card from the Draw Pile.
+- "Rewriting your card history.
+New card, who dis?"

+### Git Stash

+- Hide a card from your hand and draw a new card.
+Retrieve the stashed card at any time.
+- "Stashing a secret card.
+I'm the master of surprises!"

+### Git Ignore

+- Ignore the effect of an action card played against you.
+- "Ignoring like a pro.
+Your card won't shake me!"

+### Git Blame

+- Force any player to reveal their hand.
+- "Pointing fingers and exposing secrets.
+What's in your hand?"

+### Git Cherry-Pick

+- Steal a specific card from another player's hand.
+- "Cherry-picking the juiciest card.
+It's mine now!"

+### Git Bisect

+- Divide the Draw Pile in half and have another player choose one half to give you.
+- "Let's bisect the deck.
+Split it up, my friend!"

+### Git Reflog

+- Take a card from the discard pile.
+- "Looking into the past for a hidden gem.
+Found it!"

+### Git Amend

+- Swap one of your cards with a card from your own discard pile.
+- "Making amendments to my hand.
+Recycling is the key!"

+### Git Clone

+- Copy the effects of another player's last action.
+- "Cloning your action.
+Mimicry at its finest!"

+### Git Fetch

+- Draw the top two cards from the Draw Pile.
+- "Fetching some fresh cards.
+More power to me!"

+### Git Squash

+- Combine two cards from your hand to form a powerful combo.
+- "Squashing cards together for an explosive effect.
+Watch out!"

+### Git Bisect --skip

+- Skip your turn without drawing a card.
+- "Bisecting my turn.
+Sometimes a skip is the best option!"

+### Git Pull --rebase

+- Shuffle the Draw Pile thoroughly and then draw a card.
+- "Pulling with a rebase for a fresh start.
+Let's see what I get!"

+### Git Reset --hard

+- Discard your entire hand and draw a new hand.
+- "Resetting my hand like a pro.
+Out with the old, in with the new!"

+### Git Status

+- Peek at the top card of the Draw Pile and decide whether to keep it or place it back.
+- "Checking the status of the upcoming card.
+Should I keep it or let it go?"

+### Git Branch

+- Start a new round, allowing all players to discard their hands and draw a fresh hand.
+- "Branching out into a new round.
+Clean slate for everyone!"

+## Git Clash MVP Card List:

+### Git Merge

+- Steal a random card from another player's hand.
+- "Merge and snatch!
+Your card is mine now."

+### Git Push

+- Force another player to discard a card of their choice.
+- "Pushing your card out of existence.
+Say goodbye!"

+### Git Stash

+- Hide a card from your hand and draw a new card.
+Retrieve the stashed card at any time.
+- "Stash and surprise!
+My secret card awaits."

+### Git Ignore

+- Ignore the effect of an action card played against you.
+- "Ignoring like a pro.
+Nothing can shake me!"

+### Git Blame

+- Force any player to reveal their hand.
+- "Blaming you for your cards.
+Reveal your secrets!"

+### Git Cherry-Pick

+- Steal a specific card from another player's hand.
+- "Cherry-picking the best card.
+It's mine now!"

+### Git Reset --hard

+- Discard your entire hand and draw a new hand.
+- "Resetting my hand like a pro.
+A fresh start!"